-The last live pelvic mapping session was held on February 27th.
-The replay is available for purchase here.
+The last live pelvic mapping session was held on February 27th, 2021.
+Participant testimonials are available here.
+The replay is available for purchase below.
 This workshop includes: 1 hour overview of anatomy and pelvic care, massage techniques for myofascial tension and scar tissue, and 1.5 hours of guided self-treatment time.
 More information below!

 Virtual Pelvic Mapping Workshop (3 hours)